allantargino/BotIntegrationWithQnA-LUIS/README.md

 ```
 ## Coding time ##
 ### Setting up the bot: MessagesController class ###
-I like to clean up the MessageController code as we won't be handling a lot of activity types most of the times.
-In fact, for this demo we'll only play around with two types of activities: <b>Message</b> and <b>ConversationUpdate</b>.
+This is a personal take on the MessageController class to keep it clean.
+This demo only considers two types of activities: <b>Message</b> and <b>ConversationUpdate</b>.
 The MessagesController code goes like this:
 ```csharp
 using System.Net;
 using System.Net.Http;